Quantum loop groups for arbitrary quivers: Introduction

 Our construction also applies to quiver quantum toroidal algebras.
-These are trigonometric versions (introduced in \cite{GLY,NW}) of the quiver Yangians (introduced in \cite{LY}, see also \cite{RSYZ} for a related mathematical construction) that act on BPS states for non-compact toric Calabi-Yau threefolds $X$.
+These are trigonometric versions (introduced in \cite{GLY,NW}) of the quiver Yangians (introduced in \cite{LY}, see also \cite{RSYZ} for a related mathematical construction) that act on the vector spaces of BPS states for non-compact toric Calabi-Yau threefolds $X$.
 More specifically, one associates to such an $X$ a quiver $Q$ endowed with arrow parameters

 See \cite[Section B]{NW} for the precise construction; the two-dimensional torus $\BC^* \times \BC^*$ should be interpreted as the kernel of the Calabi-Yau form.
 When the quiver is symmetric (i.e. $\#_{ij} = \#_{ji}$, which is known as ``non-chiral" in the physics literature), the corresponding \textbf{quiver quantum toroidal algebra} is none other than our